starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/user_auth.rst

     starknet tx_status --hash TX_HASH

-Finally, after the transaction is executed (status ``ACCEPTED_ON_L2`` or ``ACCEPTED_ON_L1``) we may query the user's balance.
+Finally, after the transaction is executed (status ``ACCEPTED_ON_L2`` or ``ACCEPTED_ON_L1``) you may query the user's balance:

 .. tested-code:: bash user_auth_call